RPinkha/June-Code-Jam-2024/README.md

 This should update the existing JSON file in /data/parks_data.json.
 This JSON file is now ready to use as a JavaScript import, etc.

 ## Data Project
+1. Data Collection and Selection:
+- Top 9 national parks were selected based on their high visitor counts in 2021.
+- Relevant data such as park names, recreation visitors, locations, areas, and descriptions were collected and organized.

+2. Route Optimization:
+- Utilized geographical coordinates (longitude and latitude) of the selected parks to plan optimal routes.
+- Integrated additional factors like travel distances, possible stopovers, and road conditions to enhance route planning.

+3. Data Integration and Analysis:
+- Merged datasets including park information and location coordinates to facilitate comprehensive route mapping.
+    Employed statistical analysis and data visualization techniques to present findings effectively.

 ### Datasets used: